INN/link-roundups/docs/widgets.md

 ### Adding Widgets

-Widgets can be added in the WordPress Dashboard under Appearance --> Widgets, or alternatively in the WordPress Customizer under the Widgets Panel.
-Drag the desired widget into your desired sidebar (or click Add Widget in your desired sidebar the case of the Customizer).
+Widgets can be added in the WordPress Dashboard under Appearance > Widgets, or alternatively in the WordPress Customizer under the Widgets Panel.
+Drag the desired widget into your desired sidebar or widget area (or click Add Widget in your desired sidebar in the case of the Customizer).

 #### 1. Saved Links Widget (since 0.1)